-I’m not sure it gets much simpler than this.
-Five ingredients plus some pasta and in about 30 minutes you have a super delicious dish of Sweet Daddy D's Crawfish Fettuccini Alfredo.
-Start with a simple cheesy alfredo sauce, add Louisiana Crawfish tails and South Louisiana seasonings, then toss it with some fettuccini.
+It doesn't get any simpler than this.
+All you need is five ingredients, pasta, and 30 minutes.
+That's all it takes to make super delicious Sweet Daddy D's Crawfish Fettuccini Alfredo.
+Start with a simple cheesy Alfredo sauce, add Louisiana Crawfish tails and South Louisiana seasonings, then toss it with some fettuccini.
 Done!

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.